InPlusLab/Meepo/README.md

 $ ./initrun1.sh
 ```

 5. Try anything you want just use Web3.js or other Ethereum toolchain.
-More examples

 ## Benchmark